yunlianqk/HouckLabCodebase/@U1084ADigitizer/README.md

 ```
 `Idata` and `Qdata` are both M × N arrays, where M = `card.params.segments` and N = `card.params.samples`.

-## Discussion
+## Remarks
 ### Averaging
 No software averaging is implemented because on-card averaging can be as large as 16777216.

 ### Multi segment mode
 Multi segment acquisition can be activated by setting `card.params.segments` to greater than 1.
 After receiving a trigger, the digitizer will store the data into the next segment.
-Maximum number of segments is 8191.
+Maximum number of segments is 131072.

 ### Timeout
 The acquistion will terminate if it is completed, or a timeout is reached, whichever happens first.
 In the code, timeout is set to be **trigger period × on-card averages × segments**.
 To ensure a normal completion of acquisition, make sure **trigger period > (delaytime + sampleinterval × numsamples)** so that the current acquistion is finished before the next trigger arrives.

 ## Class definition
-#### *class* U1082ADigitizer < handle
+#### *class* U1084ADigitizer < handle
 * **Properties**:
   * **address** (*string*, Read-only): PXI address of the instrument
   * **instrID** (*integer*, Read-only): ID of the instrument